 Aside from meeting UMGC’s undergraduate admission requirements, there are three requirements for enrollment in the BSN program: First, applicants must reside in a state where the BSN program is approved to be offered.
 Second, they must hold an associate degree or diploma (or the equivalent) in nursing.
 Third, they must hold an active, unencumbered registered nurse (RN) license from a U.S. state where the program is approved to be offered or a multi-state license.

-UMGC’s RN-to-BSN program is a good fit for RNs who are looking for a pathway to advancement in their careers.
-It's designed to help nurses build their knowledge and applicable skills as well as to develop expertise in critical thinking, clinical assessment and judgment, communication and collaboration, and other aspects of patient care.
+UMGC’s RN to BSN program is a good fit for RNs who are looking for a pathway to advance their careers.
+It's designed to help nurses build upon their knowledge and applicable skills as well as develop additional expertise in clinical decision-making, interdisciplinary communication and collaboration, data analysis and application, and other aspects of planning, delivering, and evaluating quality patient care in our diverse society.

 It is an online program with an in-person community health practice experience requirement toward the end of the program.
-The curriculum is refreshed and updated regularly, with a focus on building upon your established clinical knowledge and experience toward improved patient outcomes.
+The curriculum is refreshed and updated regularly, with a focus on building upon your established clinical knowledge and experience to equip you to contribute to improved patient and organizational outcomes.

-We seek to align students’ interests in identifying and selecting a community-based practice experience site.
-We have recently added some gaming and simulation components to our program and curriculum.
+We have also recently added some gaming and simulation components to our program and curriculum which are exciting and engaging for students.

-In addition, we focus on serving adult learners and ensuring that learning is current, relevant, and career-focused.
-We also promote a student-centered environment focused on your success!
+In addition, at UMGC, we focus on promoting a student-centered environment focused on your success.
+We are known for serving working, adult learners and ensuring that learning is current, relevant, and career-focused.

 What kinds of integral nursing skills can students develop in the BSN program at UMGC?

 UMGC's nursing program is based on the AACN Essentials, standards set forth by the American Association of Colleges of Nursing regarding the competencies that nurses are expected to achieve.
-Our program reinforces leadership and interprofessional collaboration with an emphasis on the roles of nurses in the delivery of care across the healthcare continuum.
+Our program reinforces leadership, interprofessional collaboration, evidence-based practice, and health equity, with an emphasis on the diverse roles nurses play in the delivery of care across the healthcare continuum.